-But back to the road: If the sun now shines on the asphalt, it is heated depending on the existing initial and ambient temperature.
-The air above the asphalt heats up on the hot asphalt and becomes thinner as a result, because energy-charged air molecules move faster and thus keep more distance from one another.
+But back to the road: If the sun shines on the asphalt, it heats up depending on the initial and ambient temperature.
+The air above the tarmac warms up on the hot tarmac and becomes thinner because energetic air molecules move faster and thus keep more distance from each other.
 Thin air is therefore lighter and wants to go up.
-This is the principle of the hot air balloon - the air in a huge rubber bubble is heated by a gas burner until the bubble rises upwards with the basket dangling underneath.
+That's the principle of the hot-air balloon - the air in a huge rubber bubble is heated by a gas burner until the bubble rises with the basket dangling underneath.
 The important point about this story is that the air is getting thinner - so the density is decreasing.
-Warm air flowing upwards is what glider pilots and paragliders need and call thermals - the lift when I don't have a motor.
-Well - it's your own fault.
+Warm air flowing upwards is what the glider and paraglider pilots need and call thermals – the lift when I don't have an engine.
+Well - your own fault.

 Thin air in and of itself is nothing particularly dangerous - we know that the air on a mountain peak is also thinner than on the valley floor and becomes thinner the further up we move away from the surface of the earth.
 If we keep going up, we will eventually be in space, where there is no longer any air.
 Commercial aircraft that fly at an altitude between 30.000 and 40.000 feet (about 10-12 kilometers) above sea level must therefore pressurize the cabin like a balloon so that the passengers do not pass out due to lack of oxygen.

-You all know the saying “In the event of a sudden drop in pressure, oxygen masks will fall from the ceiling in front of you….
-First put one on yourself and then help any children traveling with you. " What?
-Should i help myself first?
-Doesn't it mean “women and children first” everywhere?
-Very honorable to think so, but: It may only take a few seconds for you to lose consciousness.
+You all know the saying “In the event of a sudden pressure drop, oxygen masks will fall out of the ceiling in front of you….
+Put one on yourself first and then help any children traveling with you.”
+What?
+Should I help myself first?
+Doesn't it say "women and children first" everywhere?
+It is very honorable to think like this - but: It may only take a few seconds before unconsciousness occurs.
 If you use this time to keep yourself active, you can help others afterwards.
-For example the people who are sitting next to you and who did not manage to do the mask in time.
-I like to quote this saying in other life situations with “You can only share what you have”.
+For example, the people sitting next to you who didn't get the mask done in time.
+I like to quote this saying in other life situations with "You can only share what you have".
 The easiest way to understand this is with money.
 Anyone who has money can share it.
-The same also applies to less tangible things, such as energy, joie de vivre or time.
-You are of no use to anyone if you are burned out or sleepless.
+But the same also applies to less tangible things, such as energy, joie de vivre or time.
+You are of no use to anyone if you are burned out or bleary-eyed.
 So first take care of yourself before you please everyone else and neglect yourself in the process.
-This is often formulated as egoism by those who demand, such as supervisors, spouses, children, friends, but is in truth pure self-care so that you remain capable of action and enjoyable for others.
+This is often formulated as selfishness by those who demand it, such as superiors, spouses, children and friends, but in reality it is pure self-care so that you remain capable of action and remain enjoyable for others.

 Always this pressure….